bnwoods/bnwoods.github.io-old-/_posts/2017-05-26-ChefConf2017-Blog-Series-Announcement.markdown

 end
 ```

 Looks pretty familiar right?
 Essentially, we moved the logic from our default.rb recipe and placed it in a custom resource.
 That info was then removed from our default.rb recipe and instead replaced with calls to our custom resource.
-Our final default.rb recipe is below:
+Our default.rb recipe at this point  is below:

 ``` ruby
 package 'httpd'